-Managing your alarm system's maintenance isn't a task that's to be taken lightly.
+Managing your alarm system's maintenance isn't a task to be taken lightly.
 A well maintained system will be in better condition, functioning correctly and for longer than a system that's just installed and left.

 Like all electronic items, alarm systems will all eventually degrade with time, until the point where they stop working - which is not a good situation to be in.

-When this happens, a qualified engineer will need to do fault finding to see what has gone wrong with your alarm.
+When this happens, a qualified engineer will need to do fault-finding to see what has gone wrong with your alarm.
 Having identified the issue, they will then repair the system - if it's possible with the resources they have.

 If they can't repair the alarm immediately, perhaps because they have to order parts or your system is past the point of saving, then you'll remain unprotected leaving your business open to burglars.